|

 Instructor: Jean Bennett

-Active learning has been thought to be a replacement for a lecture when in reality active learning benefits lectures by reinforcing the content, concept, and skills.
+Active learning has been thought to replace a lecture when, in reality, active learning benefits lectures by reinforcing the content, concept, and skills.
 This session will present creating mini-lectures and techniques to promote active learning in the classroom.

 Participants will: